RustyRoboticsBV/Rusty.Serialization/README.md

 Using these nodes, any C# object can be represented unambiguously.

 ## Compact Serialized C# Data
 The module uses a custom serialization format, called Compact Serialized C# Data (CSCD).
 It's a human-readable format that resembles JSON, but adds IDs/references, type labels and a wider variety of literal types.
-This allows it to concisely express certain C# features that require more verbosity in JSON.
-It's designed to be compact, general and unambiguous.
+This allows it to concisely express C# features that require more verbosity in JSON.
+The format is designed to be compact, general and unambiguous.

 Below is an example of a custom serialized object with pretty printing.
 See the specification document [here](FormatSpecification.md) for a more detailed description of the syntax.

 ```
 (MyType)<
     my_null: null,